cmaahs/cascade-windows-spoon/README.md

 ## What do I use this for

-Like most tools that I create, this one helps me get back to the window I'm looking for, which is usually burried under a thousand windows in a thousand tabs...
+Like most tools that I create, this one was made specifically for me, though it could potentially be useful for others.
+It helps me get back to the window I'm looking for, which is usually burried under a thousand windows in a thousand tabs...
 I ran across what I felt was a fairly easy to understand structure for a Hammerspoon Spoon in [miro-windows-manager](https://github.com/miromannino/miro-windows-manager), and from that I started playing around.
 I had implemented this as an AppleScript/Automator process back in the day, though evolution of MacOS has not been a friend to that process.
 In any case, on to the purpose and usage of this Spoon.

 Especially with browser windows, I find it much easier to locate what I'm looking for if I can read the TAB titles for the window.
 Doing a traditional `cascade` of the windows allows me to see all of the TAB titles at once.
 At which point I can bring that window to the foreground and use miro-windows-manager functionality to position that window however I would like.
 Clearly only useful for applications that can spawn multiple windows.
 With this spoon you define a key command to each application you would like to cascade and give it some plot points, offset, and screen to move it to, and good to go.

 ## Installation

 This will create a ~/tmp temp file in your home directory and clone the repository into it, then move the Spoon to the ~/.hammerspoon/Spoons install directory.
 Then add the base loading lines into your ~/.hammerspoon/init.lua file.
-Once complete you can clean up the ~/tmp/miro-windows-manager directory as you see fit.
+Once complete you can clean up the ~/tmp/cascade-windows-spoon directory as you see fit.

 ```bash
 mkdir ~/tmp